-Prerequisite(s): Satisfactory completion of, or concurrent enrollment in, Biology II
+Prerequisite(s): Satisfactory completion of, or concurrent enrollment in, Biology II homeostasis; and, causal mechanisms in the human body.

-BIOL/PHST 3004: Human Form and Function (with Lab) This is a one-term course on human form and function (anatomy and physiology).
-We will use a systems approach and focus on the relationship between form and function from the microscopic to gross level of organisation; the principle of homeostasis, events that disrupt homeostasis, and feedback pathways that maintain homeostasis; and, causal mechanisms in the human body.
 Topics will include basic anatomical and directional terminology, homeostasis, and the integumentary, muscular, nervous, endocrine, cardiovascular, respiratory, digestive, excretory and reproductive systems.
 Instruction will use a combination of discussions, lectures and practical sessions, including case studies, dissections, experiments and simulations, to help you achieve a detailed understanding of human form and function.
 As a writing intensive course, instruction in writing is a major component of the course and will form a significant part of your assessment.
 Workshops on the 'anatomy' of a scientific paper, how to read a scientific paper, and dialectical note-taking will prepare you for the process of critically reading, interpreting, and evaluating a scientific paper.
 These are essential skills for science professionals, and will be of value to you during your undergraduate studies at AUW, in addition to your potential graduate studies and/or career.